John GEORGES

 Air-Pruning Tray and Container Systems."
 The systems entail a

-plant/seedling/cutting/plug growing tray and container system that
+plant/seedling/cutting/plug growing tray and container system

-container with each cell and container having an open top and
+and container with each cell and container having an open top

-bottom and a detachable screen bottom, and that allows plant
+and bottom and a detachable screen bottom, and that allows plant

-removal either from the open bottom of the tray/container or open
+removal either from the open bottom of the tray/container or

-top of the tray/container.
+open top of the tray/container.
 As plant roots emerge through an

 open-bottom tray or container supported above ground, the roots